andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 1\.5 **–** **Arranging Matches – General**

-1\.5.1 – Matches should be arranged by sending a personal message on Discord to a clan's admin.
+1\.5.1 – Matches should be arranged by sending a personal message on Discord to a Clan's Admin.

 1\.5.2 – When both clans agree not to play a match, it can be cancelled for any reason after the scheduled starting time, only if the match can still be completed in the scheduled game week or weekend.